THE YEARLY READER

 One day late in 1967, the city of Oakland, California received good news and bad news.

 The good news: The city was getting a major league baseball team.

 The bad news: Charles O. Finley was coming with it.

 By 1971, the good news had grown increasingly better.
 The bundle of young, flashy Oakland A’s talent was emerging as a powerhouse in the making; it was not a matter of whether they would take over the baseball world, but when.

 It was news good enough to forget about the bad in Finley, the irascible A’s owner.

 Big league owners have always been a rare breed, loaded with swagger, ego and money that sometimes alienated their fans.
 And while the owners could at least stand one another, none of them could stomach Finley.

 A tireless man who built up a multimillion-dollar insurance empire, Finley zealously pursued buying a major league team and finally succeeded when he bought the Kansas City Athletics late in 1960.
-With his receding gray hair, bushy eyebrows, brightly-color suits and loudly grating voice, Finley came off as the used car salesman from Hell, pitching constant unorthodox ideas to enliven the game while the owners looked for an escape from his lot.
+With his receding gray hair, bushy eyebrows, brightly-color suits and loudly grating voice, Finley came off as the used car salesman from Hell, constantly pitching unorthodox ideas to enliven the game while the owners looked for an escape from his lot.